Nurses’ perception of nurse-physician collaboration at emergency departments in the Gaza governorates

 23. Thompson BM, Levine RE, Kennedy F, Naik AD, Foldes CA, Coverdale JH, et al. Evaluating the quality of learning-team processes in medical education: development and validation of a new measure.
 Academic Medicine.
 2009;84(10):S124-S7.

 24. Franco NP, Cordero MAW.
-Collaboration effort between physicians and nurses: A feedback tool for the review of the hospitals.
-International Journal of Nursing Studies.
+Collaboration effort between physicians and nurses: a feedback tool for the review of the hospitals.
+International Journal of Nursing.
 2017;4(1):19-26.

-27. Maylone MM, Ranieri L, Griffin MT, McNulty R, Fitzpatrick JJ.
+27. Maylone MM, Ranieri L, Griffin MTQ, McNulty R, Fitzpatrick JJ.
 Collaboration and autonomy: Perceptions among nurse practitioners.
 Journal of the American Academy of Nurse Practitioners.
-2011 Jan;23(1):51-7.
+2011;23(1):51-7.

-28. Farsi Z, DEHGHAN‐NAYERI N, Negarandeh R, Broomand S. Nursing profession in Iran: An overview of opportunities and challenges.
+28. Farsi Z, Dehghan-Nayeri, Negarandeh R, Broomand S. Nursing profession in Iran: an overview of opportunities and challenges.
 Japan Journal of Nursing Science.
-2010 Jun;7(1):9-18.
+2010;7(1):9-18.

 29. Gagnon L, Bakker D, Montgomery P, Palkovits J-A. Nurse autonomy in cancer care.
 Cancer Nursing.
 2010;33(3):E21-E8.